-The Agency joined with other adjoining intermediate school districts to develop a technology services consortium.
+In previous years, the Agency joined with other adjoining intermediate school districts to develop a technology services consortium.
 The business-type activities show the results for this collaborative venture.
-The cost of our business-type activities this year was \$1.8 million, which included the effects of GASB Statement Nos.
-68 and 75 and the business-type activities proportionate share of the net pension and OPEB liabilities.
-These activities were funded by those who benefited from the services provided (\$1.1 million).
+During 2023-2024, the Agency ended the technology services consortium and closed the operations.
+The closure of the technology consortium resulted in an approximate \$1.5 million recovery, due to the elimination of the business-type activities proportionate share of the net pension and OPEB liabilities (assets).